davidgomari/CarRace2D/DOCUMENTATION.md

 The simulation behavior is primarily controlled through two YAML configuration files:

-*   `config.yaml`: Used for multi-agent simulations and training.
+*   `config.yaml`: Used for multi-agent simulations and training (including multi-agent RL training).
 *   `config_single_agent.yaml`: Used for single-agent simulations and training.
 It also contains the `agent_config` section detailing parameters for different agent types when run in single mode.

 ### Configuration Details